Handicap Betting – Explained

 In simple terms, this refers to a scenario where one selection of a betting market for an event is given a ‘handicap’ to overcome, in order to record a win.
-Its regarded as a way for betting sites to even the market and make it more attractive to punters.
+It’s regarded as a way for betting sites to even the market and make it more attractive to punters.
 For example, a theoretical deficit is applied to the final score of a match that hypothetically evens out the result.

-In football, for example, the bookies virtually reduce one team’s score by the handicap (it could be minus 1 goal or minus 2 or more).
-So when the game finishes, the betting site knows the actual score, but there’s also the implied score for any handicap betting markets they have created for punters.
+When the game finishes, the betting site knows the actual score, but there’s also the implied score for any handicap betting markets they have created for punters.

 This is commonly used to offset the short odds often associated with heavy favourites, as it enables you to place controlled conditions on the win and theoretically lengthen the price in your favour.

 Handicap Cricket Betting

 Handicap betting in cricket is different from other sports.
 In other sports, there is typically only one way to win a match.
 For example, in football, it is about who scores the most goals.
 However, in cricket there are two ways to win, i.e., by either runs scored or wickets left in hand, this is dependent on which team bats or bowls first.

 Therefore, prior to a cricket match, the data scientists and analysts will have viewed the probabilities of this game and then decided on a batting or bowling handicap to virtually reduce the predicted dominant side’s final score or the number of wickets to make the match more even and consequently provide more appealing betting odds.